 Hallucinogens' short-term effects include both expected and unexpected effects of use.
 The first short-term effect of hallucinogen drugs is hallucinations.
 These begin with 20-90 minutes of usage and can persist for varying durations in most cases.
 With drugs such as LSD, hallucinogenic effects may last as long as 12 hours; however, for as little as 15 minutes with synthetic DMT and others.

-In addition to hallucinations, typical effects of hallucinogenic drug use include nausea, elevated sense of perception, increased heart rate, loss of appetite, problems sleeping, dry mouth, panic, sweating, problems with coordination, “spiritual” experiences, psychosis, mood alterations in mood, disorganized thinking, visual disturbances, amnesia, memory problems, difficulties breathing, seizures, and problems with movement. paranoia and erratic behaviors.
+In addition to hallucinations, typical effects of hallucinogenic drug use include nausea, elevated sense of perception, increased heart rate, loss of appetite, problems sleeping, dry mouth, panic, sweating, problems with coordination, “holistic” experiences, psychosis, mood alterations in mood, disorganized thinking, visual disturbances, amnesia, memory problems, difficulties breathing, seizures, and problems with movement. paranoia and erratic behaviors.
 3

 The long-term effects of dissociative drug use may include speech problems, weight changes, memory problems, depression, anxiety, and suicidal thoughts.
 With some hallucinogenic substances, long-term use can lead to hallucinogens addiction.
 The long-term effects of hallucinogens also contain two specific concerns, persistent psychosis and hallucinogen persisting perception disorder or HPPD.